 While it is possible to use a surfboard for paddleboarding, there are limitations to consider.
 The size, volume, and fins on a surfboard can make it difficult for beginners to balance and maintain a straight paddling trajectory.
 Surfboards are not designed for the stability and buoyancy required for efficient stand-up paddling.

 On the other hand, there are paddleboards specifically designed for surfing, called SUP surfboards.
-These boards offer greater maneuverability and control in waves while still providing the stability needed for paddleboarding.
+Stable enough for paddleboarding, these boards make it easier to turn and control in waves.